Colorado Supreme Court Ends Lifetime Sex Offender Requirement for Twice-Convicted Minors

 Why Do You Need a Lawyer If a Juvenile in Your Family Has Been Accused of a Crime?

 Juveniles are prosecuted differently than adults and face different penalties, but the consequences of a criminal offense can still be severe.
-With a child’s future well-being at stake, it is important to have an experienced Colorado Springs criminal defense lawyer on your side for a better chance of obtaining the best possible outcome.
+With a child’s future well-being at stake, it is important to have an experienced Colorado Springs juvenile sex crime defense lawyer on your side for a better chance of obtaining the best possible outcome.

 Our legal team at The Bussey Law Firm, P.C. conducts thorough investigations to gather all the evidence and present it effectively for our clients.
 We will explore every avenue of defense and present a convincing case.
 Additionally, in handling juvenile criminal cases, we evaluate opportunities for rehabilitation and restorative justice, with the goal in mind of protecting our clients – now and in the future.